 This summer, Netherlands will face Denmark, Germany and Portugal in the so-called 'group of death', but Van der Wiel is paying little attention to the media hype, claiming that the tough draw will bring the best out in Oranje.

-His country takes on arch-rival Germany on June 13 in its second match of the group stage, but the right back admitted he is unaware as to why the rivalry is so intense.
+His country take on arch-rivals Germany on June 13 in their second match of the group stage, but the right-back admitted he is unaware as to why the rivalry is so intense.

 "I think Germany have a great team.
 We played against them a couple of months ago and they proved they are a great team.
 We have to be aware of them."

-The Dutchman then put the onus on fellow competitor Portugal, stating that he is not feeling complacent against a team that qualified for the tournament via a play-off.
+The Dutchman then put the onus on fellow competitors Portugal, stating that he is not feeling complacent against a team that qualified for the tournament via a play-off.

 "Sometimes you have to mark him really tight, and sometimes you give him a bit more space.
 It all depends on the game, and I just have to defend how I think is the best.
 We just have to play how we always play and be aware of the danger."

-Netherlands last reached the final of the European Championship in 1988, when it beat the Soviet Union 2-0 courtesy of goals from Ruud Gullit and Marco van Basten.
+Netherlands last reached the final of the European Championship in 1988, when they beat the Soviet Union 2-0 courtesy of goals from Ruud Gullit and Marco van Basten.